 PATH Train Jersey City Stops

 One of the most popular destinations for locals to live on and for tourists to find a hotel is currently Jersey City.
 With WTC’s PATH, it takes only 5 minutes to get to Exchange Place, where many hotels are located.
-In Jersey City, the PATH stops at the following PATH Train Jersey City stops:
+In Jersey City, these are the PATH Train stops: